What is Pediatric Anaphylaxis?

 It can occur within seconds or minutes of exposure to something the child is allergic to, such as a peanut or the venom from a bee sting.
 For instance, after suffering a bee sting, your child’s immune system becomes sensitized to the venom.
 That means that when your child is again exposed to the allergen, he may suffer an allergic reaction.

-Besides insect bites and stings, common causes include drug and food allergies.
+Besides insect bites and stings, common causes include drugs and foods.
 About 3 million youngsters have a food allergy.

 Eight foods account for most of the reactions:

-Due to its life-threatening nature and its rapidity, anaphylaxis is an emergency condition that will require a 911 call.
-Your child needs immediate medical attention.
-Prompt treatment and appropriate therapy will lessen the symptoms and save your child’s life.
+Prompt treatment and appropriate therapy will lessen the symptoms of anaphylaxis and may save your child's life.

 During an anaphylactic reaction, the body’s immune system releases a flood of chemicals.
-This can cause anaphylactic shock, when blood pressure suddenly drops and breathing airways narrow.
-Breathing and heartbeat can both stop.
-That’s why it is critical to get your child to an emergency room right away.
+This can cause anaphylactic shock, which may include symptoms such as narrowing of breathing airways an/or a drop in blood pressure.
+Anaphylactic shock may be life-threatening, so it requires immediate treatment.
+It is important to administer life-saving epinephrine and get your child to an emergency room right away.

 The rapidly developing symptoms include:

 - Abdominal pain

 - Nasal congestion

 - Nausea or vomiting